Aatishsinghshekhawat/mystery-message/README.md

 This project was built to demonstrate proficiency in building **Production-Grade Next.js applications**.
 It showcases:
 - Implementation of **Complex Authentication Flows**.
 - Integration of **Large Language Models (LLMs)** into user-facing features.
-- Handling **Edge Cases in Hydration** and Server-Client synchronization.
 - Writing **Extensible and Type-Safe Code** with TypeScript and Zod.

 ---